What Causes Crepey Skin? Learn The Best Ways To Treat It

 Laser treatments are also available to help reverse this skin condition.
 This is the most powerful treatment that is usually considered in serious cases.
 A beam of CO2 is sent deep into the skin’s layers.
 When this happens, the lower layers of the skin are irritated, prompting the body to attempt to heal itself by increasing collagen production.

 In my own case, I was fortunate enough to find that some of the creams available improved my skin’s condition a lot.
-I also went to a nutritionist who gave me some great diet advice to help hydrate my body and nourish my skin with the vitamins I was lacking.
+I also went to a nutritionist who gave me some great diet advice to help hydrate my body and nourish my skin with the vitamins and minerals I was lacking such as vitamin C to lighten the skin.

 However, if you have a serious case or have let the condition go on untreated for a long period of time, you might be better off trying mesotherapy or laser treatments.
 Talk to your doctor or dermatologist before deciding on a treatment.